Amardeep Jha

 Amardeep Jha is an Indian actress and television personality.

 Personal life

-Jha lost her husband very early in her married life and she has a daughter.
+Jha lost her husband very early in her married life and her daughter Shriya Jha is an actress.

 Career

 Jha began her profession with the serial Amanat in 1997, in which she assumed the part of Amit's mom.
 Her film debut was in the year 1998 where she acted as Jaya in Dushman.